sanity-io/hydrogen-sanity-demo/README.md

 We recommend that you keep fetching logic scoped to the specific components that need them, even if they are deeply nested in Portable Text.

-Whilst this will may mean more queries, you'll have _much better_ control over exactly how much you're fetching from the Storefront API as well being able to define component-specific caching / prefetching logic.
+Whilst this will may mean more queries, you'll have _much better_ control over exactly how much you're fetching from the Storefront API as well as being able to define component-specific caching / prefetching logic.

 </details>

 # Opinions

-We've taken the following opinions with how we've approached this demo.
+We've taken the following opinions on how we've approached this demo.

 <details>
 <summary><strong>Shopify is the source of truth for non-editorial content</strong></summary>